erikhazzard/Bragi-Node/README.md

 ### Examples
 In the `examples` folder, there are various examples of calling and configuring Bragi.

+## Util
+Bragi provides a couple utility functions to help you write logs messages that have strong visual cues.

+* `logger.util.symbols` : This is a dictionary of UTF-8 symbols - such as `success` (a green ✔︎) and  `error` (a red '✘').
+All the symbols can be viewed in `lib/bragi/symbols.js`

+* `logger.util.print( message, color )` : This is function takes in a message {String} and color {String} and returns the message string in the passed in color.

 # Output - Transports
 By default, Bragi uses the Console transport, which will log colored messages to the console.